Pylons/pyramid/docs/narr/events.rst

    components.
 The ``INewResponse`` event exists purely for symmetry with ``INewRequest``, really.

-The *subscriber* ZCML element takes two values: ``for``, which is the interface the subscriber is registered for (which limits the events that the subscriber will receive to those specified by the interface), and ``handler`` which is a Python dotted-name path to the subscriber function.
+The *subscriber* ZCML element takes two attributes: ``for``, and ``handler``.
+The value of ``for`` is the interface the subscriber is registered for.
+Registering a subscriber for a specific interface limits the event types that the subscriber will receive to those specified by the interface.
+The value of ``handler`` is a Python dotted-name path to the subscriber function.

 The return value of a subscriber function is ignored.